ahmedmmkms/whatsapp-commerce-concierge/README.md

 ## License

-This project is licensed under the terms of the repository’s LICENSE.
-See [LICENSE](LICENSE).
+Code in this repository is licensed under Apache-2.0 — see [LICENSE](LICENSE).

+Disclaimer: This repository is provided as a source‑available showcase for portfolio and evaluation purposes; it is not a production product.
+Third‑party brand names, images, and logos remain the property of their respective owners and are excluded from the licensing grant.
+Review and harden before any production use.

 ## About the Author / Work With Me